-Many blocks do not work on profile pages.
+Many blocks do not play nice on profile pages.
 The various Outcomes blocks, for example, do not; there is no Continue/Submit button to save any changes made.
 For these blocks, there is usually a corresponding list view that can be used to display the information on a profile page.

 Most blocks provide configuration options that determine the fields that are displayed as well as the behavior of the elements displayed to users.